Section 9: Travel

 NOTE: Online or telephone initiated charges may be authorized on behalf of other UTSA travelers provided those charges are for official UTSA travel and allowable reimbursable costs.
 Travel must be authorized in advance by the traveler's supervisor before any charges can be applied to a travel card.

-Ensure all purchases directly benefit and are compliant with UTSA, state and federal rules and regulations.
+Ensure all purchases directly benefit UTSA and are compliant with UTSA, state and federal rules and regulations.

 Review the monthly travel card statement to assure all charges are authorized and report any unauthorized charges and/or billing errors to Citibank before the payment due date.
 See Transaction Disputes for more information.

-Obtain itemized receipts or other forms of supporting documentation for each purchase as required by the Travel Reimbursement FMOG.
+Obtain itemized receipts or other forms of supporting documentation for each purchase as required by FMOG - Travel Reimbursement.

-If applicable, attend a training course to receive a new or reissued CLIBA card.
+If applicable, attend training course to receive a new or reissued CLIBA card.

 Notify Citibank if a travel card is lost, stolen or damaged.
 See Lost, Stolen or Damaged Travel Cards for more information.

-The account administrator may request the inactivation or cancellation of a travel card within their college/division at any time at their discretion.
-The account administrator may delegate administrative tasks to individuals within their department, except that the following may not be delegated:
+Department Managers may request the inactivation or cancellation of a travel card within their college/division at any time at their discretion.
+Department Managers may delegate administrative tasks to individuals within their department, except that the following may not be delegated:

-Approval of the Corporate Liability Individual Billed Account (CLIBA) Cardholder Application and Agreement Form for new card requests;
+- Approval of the CLIBA Cardholder Application and Agreement Form for new card requests

-Requests to change in the monthly spending limit for the CLIBA card.
+- Requests to change the monthly spending limit for the CLIBA card

-If administrative tasks are delegated, the account administrator retains primary responsibility for ensuring that transactions are appropriately reviewed, approved, documented and completed in a timely manner.
-The account administrator must also ensure that:
+If administrative tasks are delegated, the Department Manager retains primary responsibility for ensuring that transactions are appropriately reviewed, approved, documented and completed in a timely manner.
+The Department Manager must also ensure that:

-Sufficient funds are available to pay the travel card balance; and
+- Sufficient funds are available to pay the travel card balance

 PTCA acts as the travel card program administrator for UTSA and is the primary liaison between UTSA and Citibank.
 General responsibilities are:

-Process overrides requested by the supervisor/account administrator(or designee) for appropriate transactions;
+- Process overrides requested by the supervisor/Department Manager for appropriate transactions

-Process monthly spending limit changes requested by the account administrator (cannot be delegated);
+- Process monthly spending limit changes requested by the Department Manager (cannot be delegated)

 Travel cards (TAC and CLIBA cards) may be issued to faculty, staff and student employees - Graduate Research Assistant (GRA) - to pay for allowable expenses while traveling on official UTSA business.
 There are limited circumstances in which a student employee would be issued a CLIBA card.

 NOTE: If travel occurs more than three times per calendar year, it is recommended that a CLIBA card be obtained.
-A TAC is recommended for eligible travelers that travel less than three times per calendar year.
+A TAC is recommended for eligible travelers that travel three times or less per calendar year.

-Students participating in study abroad, national student exchanges, student teaching internships, practicums, observations and those attending athletic events held out of town, including NCAA Division I athletes are eligible for the TAC only if obtained by the Student Advance Responsible Party.
+Students participating in study abroad, national student exchanges, student teaching internships, practicums, observations and those attending athletic events held out of town, including NCAA Division I athletes are eligible for the TAC only if obtained by the Student Advance Responsible Party (see FMOG - Travel Advances).

 Prospective employees and prospective students are not eligible for travel cards.

 Travel cards are issued in the name of an individual.
-Departments can have one or many CLIBA cards; however an individual, typically the department head/supervisor, is responsible and required to sign a cardholder agreement, in addition to the cardholder.
+Departments can have one or many CLIBA cards; however an individual, typically the Department Manager/supervisor, is responsible and required to sign a cardholder agreement, in addition to the cardholder.

 Travelers may request and pick up a travel card as follows:

-Traveler submits a completed and approved Travel Advance Request form and selects the TAC as the payment method.
+- Traveler submits a completed and approved TAR form and selects the TAC as the payment method.

-The TAC is the default preferred payment method.
-See FMOG Travel Advance for more information.
+- The TAC is the default preferred payment method.
+See FMOG - Travel Advances for more information.

 - Traveler should not exceed the approved travel advance amount or attempt to use the TAC prior to the authorized travel dates listed on the TAR form.

-CLIBA: Traveler submits a completed and approved Corporate Liability Individual Billed Account (CLIBA) Cardholder Application and Agreement Form to PTCA, which includes:
+- CLIBA: Traveler submits a completed and approved CLIBA Cardholder Application and Agreement Form to PTCA, which includes:

 PTCA reviews the CLIBA application and notifies the applicant via email if the request has been approved or declined.

-If approved, PTCA completes the application process with Citibank and within 10 business days the applicant should receive notice that the card is ready for pick up.
+If the request is approved, PTCA completes the application process with Citibank and within 10 business days the applicant should receive notice that the card is ready for pickup.
 See Safeguarding and Returning Travel Cards for more information.

 NOTE: The cardholder is also required to attend a training course that is designed to provide information on card usage, security and online access to account information.
 See Training for more information.

-A default account must be attached to a CLIBA card to ensure UTSA complies with the Texas Prompt Payment Law.
+A default Cost Center must be attached to a CLIBA card to ensure UTSA complies with the Texas Prompt Payment Law.

-If a payment in full is not completed in DEFINE (VP2) before the 20th of each month.
-PTCA remits payment in full using the default account number identified in the CLIBA Cardholder Application and Agreement form.
+If a payment in full is not completed in the financial accounting system before the 20th of each month.
+PTCA remits payment in full using the default Cost Center identified in the CLIBA Cardholder Application and Agreement form.

 NOTE: It is the cardholder's responsibility to review the monthly account statement and remit payment in full prior to the payment deadline.

-The default account payment process is completed on an exception basis only.
-Cardholders must ensure a VP2 and Travel Reimbursement/Settlement (TRS) form is completed.
+The default Cost Center payment process is completed on an exception basis only.
+Cardholders must ensure a Non-PO Payment Voucher and Travel Reimbursement/Settlement (TRS) form is completed.

 TACs are activated by DTS prior to the trip departure date and remain active until the scheduled return date (as listed on an approved TAR form).